regedo00/reggiani.io/content/about/index.md

 &nbsp;
 &nbsp;

-I'm currently serving as Managing Director at [ClubDeal Digital](https://www.linkedin.com/company/clubdeal-digital/), a regulated Italian fintech company on a mission to simplify private markets.
-ClubDeal Digital was created to break down the bureaucratic barriers and technological limitations that make private markets inefficient and hold back companies, investors, and intermediaries.
+I'm currently serving as Chief Strategy Officer at [Weltix](https://www.weltix.tech), a regulated Italian fintech company on a mission to simplify private asset management.
+Weltix was created to break down the bureaucratic barriers and technological limitations that make private asset management inefficient and hold back companies, investors, banks and intermediaries.

 &nbsp;